The Biggest Data Breaches of 2019 - and How PAM Could Have Stopped Them

 Since the vulnerability was such that anyone with a link to a valid document could effectively bounce to any other document simply by changing the document ID in the URL, a basic PAM safeguard of requiring access permissions would have stopped these lateral moves and prevented the discovery of all of the other unprotected documents.

 Not just one of the biggest data breaches of 2019, but one of the biggest of all time.
 A misconfigured firewall allowed a hacker to gain entry into the network, and from there to bounce until they found a trove of unencrypted usernames and passwords.
 They were then able to use those passwords to access a wide variety of sensitive information affecting somewhere around 100 million consumers in the United States alone.

 How PAM Might Have Helped

 Leaving aside the issue of the misconfigured firewall, which is its own problem, a robust Privileged Access Management solution would have helped on three fronts:

 - Real-time session monitoring could have caught and detected the unusual session activity of the hacker as they bounced around inside the network looking for things that they could exploit, and would have automatically terminated such sessions while alerting Capital One’s security team.

 - Because a PAM solution, by nature, serves to oversee which users have access to which resources, it is likely that even once the hacker gained access, he wouldn’t have been able to bounce from one resource to the next as other network resources are invisible to those without access privileges.

-- And even with the stolen user credentials which may have been granted privileged access, PAM requires that users not only prove who they are through integrated Multi-Factor Authentication (MFA), but also checks for circumstances surrounding privileged access attempts.
+- And even with the stolen user credentials which may have been granted privileged access, PAM requires that users not only prove who they are through integrated Multi-Factor Authentication (MFA) but also check for circumstances surrounding privileged access attempts.
 The time, the IP location, the variety of resources sought would all have been caught as unauthorized and thus access would have been denied even though the credentials were otherwise valid.

 Georgia Tech database breach